videojs/http-streaming/README.md

 playlist.
 Once it has been retreived, it will become the active media playlist.

-#### hls.segmentXhrTime
+#### hls.systemBandwidth
 Type: `number`

-The number of milliseconds it took to download the last media segment.
-This value is updated after each segment download completes.
+`systemBandwidth` is a combination of two serial processes' bitrates.
+The first is the network bitrate provided by `bandwidth` and the second is the bitrate of the entire process after that (decryption, transmuxing, and appending) provided by `throughput`.
+This value is used by the default implementation of `selectPlaylist` to select an appropriate bitrate to play.

+Since the two process are serial, the overall system bandwidth is given by:
+`systemBandwidth = 1 / (1 / bandwidth + 1 / throughput)`

 #### hls.bandwidth
 Type: `number`

 The number of bits downloaded per second in the last segment download.
-This value is used by the default implementation of `selectPlaylist` to select an appropriate bitrate to play.

 Before the first video segment has been downloaded, it's hard to estimate bandwidth accurately.
-The HLS tech uses a heuristic based on the playlist download times to do this estimation by default.
+The HLS tech uses a starting value of 4194304 or 0.5 MB/s.
 If you have a more accurate source of bandwidth information, you can override this value as soon as the HLS tech has loaded to provide an initial bandwidth estimate.

-#### hls.bytesReceived
+#### hls.throughput
 Type: `number`

-The total number of content bytes downloaded by the HLS tech.
+The number of bits decrypted, transmuxed, and appended per second as a cumulative average across active processing time.

 #### hls.selectPlaylist
 Type: `function`